How To See Lisbon In 4 Days With Your Family

 Praca Dom Pedro IV in Lisbon

-As nice as Restauradores Square is, this space is the main event. (after a brief Starbucks stop).
+As nice as Restauradores Square is, this space is the main event.
 Not only is it also anchored by a towering monument in its center, but it also includes two beautiful fountains on either side of it.

 The north end of the square is bordered by the grand Queen Maria II National Theatre.
 There are also trees and plenty of stone benches situated across the square.